Einstein's Apple: His First Principle of Equivalence: The Reference System

 The use of arbitrary coordinates in Minkowski spacetime is just a matter of convenience for adapting the coordinates to the symmetry of a given situation.
 We should now stress that the identification of the constant vector field with the $ {\bf e}_{\mu} $, as defined in Eq.(\ref{eq:4ConstantOrtho}), is invariant under the Poincar\'e group.
 The translations evidently do nothing and constant Lorentz transformations give

 We call the set of four constant orthonormal vectors, $ {\bf e}_{\nu} $, in each event of Minkowski spacetime a \lq\lq frame\rq\rq.

 In the nineteenth century physicists were already using more general frames in 3-dimens\-ional space.
 For instance, in problems with axial or spherical symmetry it was useful to let the frame vectors $ {\bf i}, {\bf j}, {\bf k} $ be tangent to the orthogonal lines of constant coordinate pairs.
 In this way one could define, for example, the radial component of an electrical field strength.
 With the advent of Minkowski's spacetime in 1908, such adaptable orthonormal frames also appeared in four dimensions.
-The example of Born motion is instructive.